Portland’s Springwater Corridor

 After my discovery, I was eager to explore this trail.
 About a week ago I got up at 4:00 a.m., left my house in Albany at 4:30, grabbed breakfast at McDonald’s near the Clackamas Town Center mall, and then parked my truck at the Clackamas Town Center MAX station parking structure.

 Scurrying down a few flights of stairs, I took the 6:02 Route 72 bus north on 82nd Ave (Oregon state highway 213) to the Crystal Springs stop.
-Crossing 82nd Ave, I came to the beginning of my walk for the day at 6:15, heading west (sometimes southwest, and later, north), on the western third of the Springwater Corridor.
+Crossing 82nd Ave, I came to the beginning of my walk for the day at 6:15, heading generally west (and later, north), on the western third of the Springwater Corridor.

 The Weather Channel had promised that it would be a glorious sunny day, but it ended up being dull, gray and overcast during my entire 4-hour, 7⅔-mile journey.
 So much for weather forecasts!